ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/index.md

 > Think of it as being the same as an explicit cast from one type to another - you put a target inside it and tell it what type
 > you want it to be.
 >
-> In the example, we have to use this if we're determined to the use the @Rezolver.MultipleTargetContainerExtensions.RegisterAll* method(s),
+> In the example, we have to use this if we're determined to the use the @Rezolver.TargetContainerExtensions.RegisterAll* method(s),
 > because they don't allow us to override the registration type for the targets that we're registering.

 * * *